weijia-cheng/jessie-redmon-fauset_there-is-confusion/src/epub/text/body.md

 basted Mrs. Carter's chickens or methodically mixed salad dressing.

-His mother knew his ideas and loved them with such a fine, albeit somewhat uncomprehending passion and belief, that <span id="calibre_link-51" page-number="11" page-name="Page:There Is Confusion.djvu/17" page-index="17" page-quality="3" title="Page:There_Is_Confusion.djvu/17"></span>in grateful return he made her the one other consideration of his life, weaving unconsciously about himself a web of such loyalty and regard for her that he could not have broken through it if he would.
+His mother knew his ideas and loved them with such a fine, albeit somewhat uncomprehending passion and belief, that in grateful return he made her the one other consideration of his life, weaving unconsciously about himself a web of such loyalty and regard for her that he could not have broken through it if he would.
 Her very